 What we did get to see was some dialogue options and candid conversations reminiscent of 2016’s Oxenfree.
 Galvatron went on to explain that these dialogue choices would help shape your character and their stage persona, but that it wasn’t intended to contain a branching narrative.
 For those more interested in world and narrative than challenge, The Artful Escape definitely seems like it’ll bring the goods.

-For those interested in finding out more about this visual/auditory spectacle, you can head to The Artful Escape website.
+If you want to find out more about this visual/auditory spectacle, you can head to The Artful Escape website.
 The game will be releasing September 9th across PC and Xbox.
 Thank you to Johhny Galvatron for taking the time to share the game with us!